 This has also resulted in the OMAG Server Platform being the first-class resource we focus on defining for the operator, at least initially.

 A Deployment manages scaling of a set of containers (such as egeria platform) across multiple pods.
 A Statefulset extends this to provide a unique identity which can be used for unique service definitions, or for maintaining an association with dedicated storage.

 In the current Egeria helm chart we use a stateful set that that persistent storage can be allocated uniquely to each pod & retained across restarts.

 However the assumption in the operator environment is that Egeria is stateless (beyond the config & CR), and that any persistent state is managed via the connections to metadata storage etc, and that a unique service address is not needed.
 This latter point may need to be revisited if the Egeria operator needs to actively interact with the individual replicas for control/config, but this is not yet the case, hence the choice of a simpler deployment initially.

-- If a server config document is changed the initially the platform will be restarted.
+- If a server's configuration document is changed, the platform will be restarted.

 - Later we will try to just restart/stop the modified server and/or perform a rolling change.
 Care will need to be taken if the config change leads to a conflict.

 - The operator has no knowledge of the state of egeria servers, discovery engines etc.

 - Attempts to perform any admin ops should be blocked (via security plugins to both platform & server)